1N3/Sn1per/README.md

 ```

 ## CHANGELOG:
-* v1.6a - Added impprovements to recon phase
+* v1.6a - Added improvements to recon phase
 * v1.6a - Fixed small issue with 3rd party extension
 * v1.6a - Various improvements to overall optimization of scans
 * v1.6a - Added new "web" mode for full web application scans